kgdunn/pid-book/process-monitoring/the-industrial-practice-of-process-monitoring.rst

 Here is some general guidance; feel free to adjust the steps as required for your unique situation.

 	#.
 Identify the variable(s) to monitor.
-Make sure each variables show different, uncorrelated phenomena to avoid redundancy.
+Make sure each variable shows different, uncorrelated phenomena to avoid redundancy.
 If unsure which variables to select, use a :ref:`multivariate monitoring system <LVM_monitoring>`.

 	#.
 Retrieve historical data from your computer systems, or lab data, or paper records.